sabrichu/sabrinaxnine/README.md

 Thank you to everyone whose feedback and encouragement buoyed me through years of on-and-off development: Blake Conway, Daniel Lucas, Drew Lopshire, Drew Ritter, Grayson Stebbins, Jeff Harris, Karen Hsu, and Monica Cuenca.
 And of course thank you to my parents, for setting a bizarre but successful example of marital negotiation.

+Credit and respect to the photographers, coders, musicians, scientists, and other creatives who freely offered their work for others to transform into new stories (enumerated below).

 ## Credits

 ### Music